 Sure, these types of vacuums have their cleaning purposes and are more economical than the models mentioned in this article.
 However, the following wall-mounted garage vacuums are a better option for their intended cleaning duties.
-We’ll explain why that is and why spending the extra money is worth the investment.
+We’ll explain why that is – and why spending the extra money is worth the investment.

-Having a wall-mounted vacuum cleaner is another step in having a organized garage.
+A wall-mounted vacuum cleaner is another step in having a organized garage.
 You now have ease of use to keep the interior of your car clean, bench tops void of messes and garage mats free of dirt buildup.
 And, select models can allow several other tasks to be accomplished too.

 - Models with a blower port can be used for leaf and debris cleanup.
 With smaller units having lightweight portability.

 - When it’s time to clean window screens, attach the brush to remove the large debris and majority of the dust before using a wet wipe for final cleaning.
 This also keeps your house vacuum tools from getting too dirty and possibly transferring that grime to your interior furnishings.

 - Do you have inflatable pools, toys, balls, etc?
 Certain brands and models provide the necessary attachments to make inflating painless.
 Reverse the process with the vacuum to easily deflate and store those same items.